 - Open-air baths, spas, beaches, museums and zoos can reopen.

-- Cinemas, museums, cultural facilities, theaters, clubs remain closed.
+- Cinemas, museums, cultural facilities, theaters, clubs are open

 - Sporting events can be held indoors and outdoors with spectators.
 Amateur and mass sports are now allowed to be organized.

 - Family events and weddings of less than 200 people can be held in Budapest from 15 June 2020.
 Please check with your local municipality regarding local restrictions.

 In the following segment, we summarize the government's economic relief measures since the outbreak - including the economy protection plan.

 - Loan payments are suspended until the end of the year for all private individuals and businesses